The Peak's Forest Garden

 Also, Mothers Falls Walk which is behind the guest cottage to your right, takes you on a twenty minute walk up hill to a small, private creek waterfall which is picturesque and gives you a real forest feeling of solitude and has great photo opportunities with peeking views and lush moss, lichens and trees.

 As you wander the garden paths you will notice the many Rhododenrons that bloom fully in Spring with an array of colours, also the gorgeous Camellias and a variety of natives.
-One important feature is the growing Wollemi Pine tree situated up the track from the wood pile near the clothes line on the left.
-Chris (who built the garden) planted this rare tree which was a gift from friends.
-There are quite a few unusual plants and perennials, bulbs, grasses, ground covers, succulents, ferns, trees and all surrounded by stone walls, rocks and big gums, musks, wattles, blackwood trees and forest with the two prominent mountains in the background, Mother Cummings Peak and Ironstone Mountain of the Great Western Tiers, Kooparoona Niara, which is part of World Heritage area.
+One important feature is the growing Wollemi Pine tree situated up the track from the the clothes line and vegetable garden on the left.
+Chris (who built the garden) planted this rare tree which was a gift from her daughter.
+There are quite a few unusual plants and perennials, bulbs, grasses, ground covers, succulents, ferns, trees and all surrounded by stone walls, rocks and big gums, musks, wattles, blackwood trees and forest with a prominent mountain in the background, Mother Cummings Peak part of the Great Western Tiers, Kooparoona Niara, which is World Heritage area.

 Please take your time to wander and take it all in.
 There are garden stone paths in front of the Lodge as well.
 The front of the Lodge also hosts walking tracks which take you down to the old shack and dam with amazing views of the mountains.